psecio/parse/README.md

     psecio-parse rules

-### Using a configuraion file
+### Using a configuration file

 Specify the name of your configuration file with the `--configuration` option.
 If no filename is given the default `.psecio-parse.json` is used.

 To ignore the default configuration file use the `--no-configuration` option.

 #### Configuration file format
 ```json